 As a OneEach website customer, you have two options to choose from to get your site configured with the new GA4 before the current version expires:

 - You can do it, or

 If you would like to do it yourself, you can follow the step-by-step directions found in our knowledgebase.

-If you would prefer to have OneEach Support configure it for you, you can submit a support ticket on our Support Site using the following template:
+If you would prefer to have OneEach Support help you through the steps via a quick zoom meeting/screenshare, you can submit a support ticket on our Support Site using the following template:

 Subject: GA4 Update

 Message/Details: Can you please help me through the steps to find the new GA4 ID in my Google Analytics account?